What is Carbon Disulfide?

 - Used to manufacture electronic vacuum tubes.

-- Used as solvent in rubber making industries.
+- Used as a solvent in rubber-making industries.

 - Used in camphor.

 - Used as pesticide intermediate.

 Carbon Disulfide Reactions

 - Reacts with oxygen produce carbon dioxide and sulfur dioxide.

 CS2 + 3 O2 → CO2 + 2 SO2

 - Sodium sulfide undergoes a reaction to produce trithiocarbonate: